famished-tiger/loxxy/README.md

 ### Purpose of this project:
 - To deliver an open source example of a programming language fully implemented in Ruby
   (from the scanner and parser to an interpreter).
-- The implementation should be mature enough to run [LoxLox](https://github.com/benhoyt/loxlox),
-  a Lox interpreter written in Lox.

 ### Roadmap
 - Extend the test suite
 - Improve the error handling
 - Improve the documentation
-- Ability run the LoxLox interpreter

 ## Hello world example
 The next examples show how to use the interpreter directly from Ruby code.